Blog Articles

 Some employers choose to issue employee handbooks and/or forms related to certain company policies during the onboarding phase.
 These might include but are not limited to:

-• Drug testing and background check consents
+• Drug testing and background check consent forms

 • Notification of workplace security or surveillance